seamapi/url-search-params-serializer/README.md

 ## Description

-Defines the standard for how Seam SDK and Seam API consumers should serialize objects to [URLSearchParams] in HTTP GET requests.
+Defines the standard for how the Seam SDKs and other Seam API consumers should serialize objects to [URLSearchParams] in HTTP GET requests.

 Serves as a reference implementation for Seam SDKs in other languages.